gilberto-tourcube/guide-portal/AZURE_DEPLOYMENT.md

 1. In your App Service, click **Get publish profile** (top menu)
 2. Download the `.PublishSettings` file
-3. Open the file and copy its entire contents
+3. Open the file and copy its entire contents (XML)
 4. You'll need this for GitHub Secrets

 ## GitHub Actions Setup